LawShelf Educational Media | Evaluated Learning Experience

 Version 1: June 2021 - May 2022.
 Version 2: June 2022 - Present.

-Version 1:Upon successful completion of the course, students will be able to: Explain the structure of US immigration law and the continuing economic and social forces that affect it; Discuss the roles of the different branches of government and why immigration law is almost exclusively in the federal sphere; Identify and describe the federal statutes that govern immigration law; Describe how U.S. immigration law impacts immigrants who seek to enter the country on a temporary basis; Explain how foreign nationals who seek to come to the United States on a legal immigrant basis can do so under the provisions of US immigration laws; Describe how lawful permanent residents can become US citizens through the process of naturalization.
-Version 2: Expanded to include: Analyze the extent to which irregularities in the application process could result in denial and/or revocation of a naturalization application or process.
+Version 1:Upon successful completion of the course, students will be able to: explain the structure of U.S. immigration law and the continuing economic and social forces that affect it; discuss the roles of the different branches of government and why immigration law is almost exclusively in the federal sphere; identify and describe the federal statutes that govern immigration law; describe how U.S. immigration law impacts immigrants who seek to enter the country on a temporary basis; explain how foreign nationals who seek to come to the United States on a legal immigrant basis can do so under the provisions of U.S. immigration laws; describe how lawful permanent residents can become U.S. citizens through the process of naturalization.
+Version 2: Same as Version 1, expanded to include: analyze the extent to which irregularities in the application process could result in denial and/or revocation of a naturalization application or process.

 Version 1: This course is a survey of immigration law.
-The course will discuss the meaning and ramification of different categories of immigration status including: illegal entrants, legal non-immigrant entrants, lawful permanent residents, and naturalized citizens.
-Version 2: Expanded to include case studies that delve into the subjects of revoking naturalization due to irregularities in the application process and/or alleged fraud during the naturalization application process.
+The course discusses the meaning and ramification of different categories of immigration status including: illegal entrants, legal non-immigrant entrants, lawful permanent residents, and naturalized citizens.
+Version 2: Same as Version 1, expanded to include case studies that delve into the subjects of revoking naturalization due to irregularities in the application process and/or alleged fraud during the naturalization application process.

 Version 1: In the associate/certificate degree category, 2 semester hours in Homeland Security or Legal Technology (6/21).
 Version 2: In the associate/certificate degree category, 3 semester hours in Homeland Security or Legal Technology (6/22 administrative review).